alros/LLM-RAG-ChatBot/README.md

 The output will be a database in the location specified in `config.json` under `dbPath`.
 The configuration is shared between the `build.db` script and the application, so it will be consistent.

+Note: the name of the collection will be the name of the source file without the extension.
+If the source file is `Dementia.txt` the value of `collection` in `config.yaml` will be `Dementia`.

 ## Usage